tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 Because we've modified the paths, we'll need to modify our DSC as well.
 We'll change lines that start with `Platform/RaspberryPi/` to just start with  `RaspberryPi/`
 This means `Platform/RaspberryPi/Drivers/SdHostDxe/SdHostDxe.inf`
 becomes `RaspberryPi/Drivers/SdHostDxe/SdHostDxe.inf`
+This applies to both the FDF and the DSC.